hapax/hapax.github.io/assets/simple-physics.md

 date:  2020-01-06
 ---

-**January 6, 2020.** *Physics is an awesomely powerful science.
+**January 6, 2020.** *Physics is awesomely powerful.
 Contrary to popular opinion, you don't need years of advanced mathematical training to taste this power!
 Simple physics hacks, with a dash of pre-calculus mathematics, are enough.*